Azure-Samples/cognitive-services-speech-sdk/docs/usp-translation.md

 {
   recognition: "what was",
-  translation: "translation of what was",
+  translation: "Was war",
+  sourceLanguage: "en-us",
+  targetLanguage: "de-de",
   audioTimeOffset: 2731600000,
   audioTimeSize: 11900000
 }